 This University SAP outlines general student financial aid criteria and types of financial aid, including scholarships, and provides basic (broad) definitions and usages of the various types of financial aid.
-The guidelines reflect the need for applicants to be assessed on a fair and equitable basis with all others, and establishes pertinent record retention requirements.
+The guidelines reflect the need for applicants to be assessed on a fair and equitable basis with all others, and establishes pertinent record retention requirements. https://rulesadmin.tamu.edu/rules/download/13.03.99.M0.02

-TAMU SAP 13.03.99.M0.03 Non-Resident Exemption for Competitive Scholarship Recipients requirements include: (a) the need for the student to compete for the scholarship against other students including Texas residents; (b) the need for the award to be offered by a scholarship committee officially recognized by the administration; (c) certification of the award and non-resident exemption by the University Scholarship Committee.
+TAMU SAP 13.03.99.M0.03 Non-Resident Exemption for Competitive Scholarship Recipients

+This SAP establishes criteria by which non-resident students may be exempt from non-resident tuition based on receipt of a competitive scholarship of a specified dollar amount for an academic year.
+Specific requirements include: (a) the need for the student to compete for the scholarship against other students including Texas residents; (b) the need for the award to be offered by a scholarship committee officially recognized by the administration; (c) certification of the award and non-resident exemption by the University Scholarship

+Committee.
 The SAP reflects an institutional cap on the number of students that are granted the competitive scholarship exemption in a given semester and provides guidelines for the administration of non-resident exemptions through Scholarships & Financial Aid and Student Business Services.
 Finally, the SAP establishes how long the exemption remains permissible, and provides a cancellation process in the event of reduction or cancellation of the competitive scholarship during the pertinent academic period.